Signing In with Microsoft Single Sign-On (SSO)

 2. Receive an Authenticator notification on your phone

-3. Tap the notification on your phone and enter the the two digits to approve the sign-in
+3. Tap the notification on your phone and enter the two digits to approve the sign-in

 Setting up MFA: SMS (Text Message)